 Good candidates for a nose job include anyone who feels that their nose does not fit with the rest of their face due to size or shape.
 It also includes those with crooked or asymmetrical noses due either to genetics or accident.
 Ideally, candidates will have realistic expectations and will go into the surgery looking for improvement rather than perfection.

-Your rhinoplasty will begin with a consultation with Dr. Clevens in Melbourne.
+Your rhinoplasty will begin with a consultation with Dr. Clevens in his Melbourne, FL office.
 During this meeting, you’ll review your problem areas, and he will evaluate your nose and other facial features to determine what will be surgically possible.
 Using computer imaging to preview your options, you’ll decide on a course of action and make a plan for the surgery.

 Once you’re clear on what you’d like to have done during the rhinoplasty, you may also discuss any additional procedures that you wish to have done at the same time.
 For example, many patients opt for a chin augmentation together with their nose surgery since the appearance of the chin can greatly influence the perception of the nose.